macalinao/motivate/README.md

 ```

 ## Usage
-For an optimal effect, put this in your `.bashrc` or `.zshrc` so you see the message whenever you open a new terminal pane.
+For an optimal effect, put this in your `.bashrc` or `.bash_profile` or `.zshrc` so you see the message whenever you open a new terminal pane.

 For a formatted motivational message, use the following command.
 ```bash